Bekesbourne-with-Patrixbourne

 It has one church and has a medieval historical connection with Archbishop Thomas Cranmer, who was responsible for the reform of the Church of England under Henry VIII.

-The archiepiscopal palace was built around 1552 for Cranmer using buildings belonging to Christchurch, Canterbury.
+The archiepiscopal palace was built around 1552 for Cranmer incorporating other buildings belonging to Christchurch, Canterbury.
 It was destroyed in the Civil War and only the gatehouse, now a cottage, survives.
 The gatehouse consists of two storeys of red brick laid in English bond and a hipped slate roof.
 In the west wall is a four-centred stone doorway with a stone over it inscribed "T C 1552" and a cartouche of the arms of Archbishop Parker of Canterbury.